ifti891/100-days-of-code/log.md

 **Thought's**

 Spending more than 4 hours a day, although except +FreeCodeCamp i not able to see much progress in me.
 But that's also kind of a lie.
 I am actually progressing.
 Reached quite far in Python.
 Still taking time to finish Python.
 Also started basic Javascript.
 I am doing Python because i started with Python earlier and i don't want to leave that in the middle of nowwher.

+## Day 12: January 3, 2022

+**Today's Progress**

+1. Completed CSS Grid.
+It's little bit though actually, not conceptually; which i understand crealy by remembering those functions and syntaxes.

+2. Also spent some time with Python and spent some time with Distionaries.
+Understood that basic of distionaries but i need to understand the proper use of the disctionaries.

+**Thought's**

+I will revise once again for once beacuse to understand bit more the fuctionailities of those functions.
+Alongwith it will at the same time build my first  website without any wait that i will start only when i know all the concepts.
+I will start it now.